ShaunWu25/ShaunWu25.github.io/_posts/2020-03-08-Buckling-Simulation.md

 aging = finalAging
 ```

-Upon the age of each layer, we can then acquire the acutal **young's module** and **compressive strength** of individual layer:
+Upon the age of each layer, we can then acquire the acutal **young's module** and **compressive strength** of individual layer, which are what we need as inputs for runing FEA in Karamba:

 <img src="{{site.url}}/assets/2003_BucklingSimulation/strengthDevelopment.JPG" style="display: block; margin: auto;" />

-Now we have all the ingredients we need, the next step is to parametrically develop a numerical model to automate the steps above.
+Now we have all the ingredients we need, next step is to parametrically develop a numerical model to automate the steps above.
 The benefit of the parametric modelling is that one don't have to rebuild repetitive tasks if the principle remains the same.

 <img src="{{site.url}}/assets/2003_BucklingSimulation/Karamba_SimpleWall.png" style="display: block; margin: auto;" />